Nuclear Fusion for Schools

 The booklet "Energy, powering your world" is a 60-page informative text about energy in general – the ways we use it, where it comes from, and how we will deal with our energy needs in the future.
 This booklet is very helpful for secondary school teachers' work, but it is suitable for everyone interested in energy related-issues.

 Fusion 2100 – Classroom of the future

 The movie is set in a classroom in the year 2100.
 A teacher explains to students the basics of fusion and the history of fusion research using futuristic teaching kits.

-Fusion Reaction on Earth
+- Conditions to Create Fusion on Earth

 - Fusion Devices and Fusion History

 - All about Tokamaks